codingforeveryone/READMEs/JavaScript/JavaScript-Classes.md

 	};

 	//(Automatically generated by interpreter)
-	//House.prototype = {};
+	//house.prototype = {};

-	House.prototype.openDoor = function(){
+	house.prototype.openDoor = function(){
     this.door = 'open';
 	};

-	House.prototype.closeDoor = function(){
+	house.prototype.closeDoor = function(){
     this.door = 'close';
 	};

-	var house = House('red'); //instantiation pattern
+	var house = house('red'); //instantiation pattern

 ###Pseudoclassical

 Lastly we come to pseudoclassical.
-Instead of assigning the Object.create(House.prototype) to a new variable, it is assigned to this for the purpose of simple property assignment and method creation.
-The interpreter will do this automatically 'under the bonnet', and return the object, so long as the keyword new initialised at instantiation var house = new House('red').
+Instead of assigning the `Object.create(house.prototype)` to a new variable, it is assigned to `this` for the purpose of simple property assignment and method creation.
+The interpreter will do this automatically 'under the bonnet', and return the object, so long as the keyword `new` is initialised at instantiation `var house = new house('red')`.
 The disadvantage is that object creation is not that clear.

-	var House = function(colour){
+	var house = function(colour){
     //(Automatically generated by interpreter)
-    //var this = Object.create(House.prototype);
+    //var this = Object.create(house.prototype);
     this.colour = colour;
     this.door = 'open';